JustinMontoyaRU/StudentRegistry-Part2/README.md

 # StudentRegistrySimulator
+This program is a simple version of a student registry.

 StudentRegistrySimulator is the driver class and reads a line of input from the user.
 Most input lines contain a single word that represents a command.
 Some lines contain a command word and some parameter string.
 Here are the commands: